-When you feel like it`’s skyfall, will you crumble?
+When you feel like it’s skyfall, will you crumble?
 Will you stand tall and face it all together?
-Yeah, Adele sings it all.
 Two choices.
 Two crucial choices.
 You either submit to your weakness or you wrestle with it and say to yourself that you can do better than to mope around feeling sorry for yourself.

 To be truly happy, you might have spent all your energy asking Google.
 The thing is, it doesn’t matter how many articles you have read about boosting self-esteem and empowering yourself.
 What matters most is how you internalize the things you read.
 And most of the time, it is easier said than done.
 Now, how can we truly be happy?